Child Learning Difficulties supported at Brainstorm

 Case Presentation

-A 7 year old school boy presented with some mild agraphia and gross motor discoordination.
+A 7-year-old school boy presented with some mild agraphia and gross motor coordination.
 His learning difficulties had led to mild social and behaviour disturbances.
 His general health was unremarkable.

-Examination identified a number of findings, in particular retained primitive reflexes (symmetric tonic neck reflex, spinal gallant and Moro’s reflex), gait ataxia, dyskinetic visual motor activity with poor fixation of gaze.
+Examination identified several findings, in particular retained primitive reflexes (symmetric tonic neck reflex, spinal gallant and Moro’s reflex), gait ataxia, and dyskinetic visual motor activity with poor fixation of gaze.

 Treatment and Therapeutic Plan